drewmccormack/Forked/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fdrewmccormack%2FForked%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/drewmccormack/Forked)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fdrewmccormack%2FForked%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/drewmccormack/Forked)

-Forked introduces a new approach to sharing data in Swift apps.
-It not only prevents data races, where multiple threads access data at the same time, it also prevents race conditions causing data to become invalid, which is a common problem when using Swift actors.
-Forked even helps maintain the validity of data shared between devices!

-This package provides a forking data structure to manage concurrent access to shared resources in Swift.
-You can protect shared data, preventing corruption and guaranteeing validity, without locks, queues, or even actors.
+Forked provides a generalized approach to managing shared data in Swift applications, taking control of data races and race conditions.
+It can be used to replace — or be used in conjunction with — actors, locks, and queues.

+Forked can operate within a single iOS app, on a Swift server, or distributed across a network.
+The ForkedCloudKit package, for example, supports syncing of data across devices in just a few lines of code.

 In short, it's forking brilliant!
 [1]

-## Features
+## Quick Forking Start

-Scroll down for a fuller discussion of Forked.
-Here is the tldr; summary.

-- Existing approaches to sharing data can easily lead to invalid state
-    - Actors suffer from race conditions due to interleaving and reentrance
-    - Locks can deadlock, cause freezes, and require disipline to use correctly
-    - Queues can also deadlock, freeze, and tend to result in verbose code
-- Forked...
-    - Provides a shared data structure that avoids these issues
-    - Restricts access to shared data, like an actor
-    - Can be used where different subsystems are updating the same data
-    - Works with other shared resources, like files
-    - Can be used to manage sharing with remote servers
-    - Can be used to sync your data via CloudKit and other services
-- How it works
-    - Forked is based on a decentral model similar to Git
-    - It tracks changes to a shared resource, and resolves conflicts using 3-way merging
-    - You are in control, and never lose changes to your data.
-Fork yeah!

-## Installation
+### Installation

-### Swift Package Manager
+#### Swift Package Manager

-To add Forked to your project, add the following to your `Package.swift` file:
+Add to your `Package.swift`:

 ```swift
 dependencies: [